pierre-rouleau/pel/README.rst

   buffer.
 This helps simplify using Emacs.
-- All commands, PEL commands, standard Emacs commands and the commands provided by external packages are described in the various PDF quicksheets that you can access through the `PEL Topic Index PDF.`_
+- All commands, PEL commands, standard Emacs commands and the commands provided by external packages are described in the various PDF quicksheets that you can access through the `PEL Topic Index PDF`_.

 ➣ Credits